Overview of the mental health laws

 The Mental Health Act:

-- defines the circumstances in which compulsory assessment and treatment can happen
+- defines the circumstances in which a patient is required to have compulsory assessment and treatment

 - emphasises community-based care, with patients being sent to hospital only when necessary, in as free an environment as possible

-- emphasises how important it is to respect a patient’s cultural values and beliefs during their assessment and treatment
+- emphasises how important it is to respect patients’ cultural values and beliefs during their assessment and treatment

 - emphasises consultation with patients’ family or whānau